Exercise Doesn’t Just Help Your Body

 Exercise helps your brain cells connect better

 Just one session of exercise can start the process.
-Over the long term, exercise seems to change structure of white matter in your brain in a way that helps brain cells connect.
+Over the long term, exercise seems to change structure of the white matter in your brain in a way that helps brain cells connect.

 Exercise helps you sleep